galenseilis/siast/README.md

 # SIAST

-This repository stores data from some of the student exercises I particpated in during my attendance at the Saskatchewan Institute of Applied Science and Technology.
+This repository stores data from some of the student exercises I particpated in during my attendance at the Saskatchewan Institute of Applied Science and Technology (SIAST).
 I may provide analyses of the data over time.

 ## Overview